 Additionally, Bare will offer student-group $40 discount tickets for patrons purchasing eight or more tickets to a single performance with a valid student ID.

-New to the plot are the characters of Father Mike, played by Jerold E. Solomon (South Pacific), and Sister Joan, played by Missi Pyle (Boeing-Boeing), who oversee the high school's production of Romeo and Juliet.
+The cast features Taylor Trensch ( Wicked) and Jason Hite as Peter and Jason, respectively, with Elizabeth Judd ( Spider-Man: Turn Off the Dark) as Ivy, a misunderstood transfer student; Gerard Canonico ( Spring Awakening) as Matt, who longs for a steady relationship with Ivy; and Barrett Wilbert Weed ( Lysistrata Jones) as Nadia, the group's always-discontented drug dealer who is also the sister of Jason.
+New to the plot are the characters of Father Mike, played by Jerold E. Solomon ( South Pacific), and Sister Joan, played by Missi Pyle ( Boeing-Boeing), who oversee the high school's production of Romeo and Juliet.
 They replace similar characters from the 2004 staging — the Priest and Sister Chantelle, respectively.

 Here's how producers Randy Taradash, Paul Boskind and Martian Entertainment and Gregory Rae bill Bare: "Set in a co-ed Catholic boarding school, Bare explores the subject of teens exposed to the issues of identity, sexuality and religion.
 With provocative lyrics and a thrilling rock score, the musical demonstrates how today’s generation is forced to navigate, for the first time, the tightrope between adolescence and adulthood and how far they will go to keep their world intact."